History of Ubisoft in Timeline

 In 1988, Yves Guillemot was appointed as Ubi Soft's chief executive officer.

-By 1993, Guillemot Informatique had become the "largest" distributor of video games in France.
+By 1993, Guillemot Informatique had become the "largest" distributor of video games in France, expanding to markets including the United States, the United Kingdom, and Germany.

 1994: Studio Established in Montreuil

-In 1994, Michel Guillemot decided to establish a studio in Montreuil to house over 100 developers, targeting a line of 5th generation consoles.
-This was influenced by Ancel's game prototype.
+In 1994, Michel Guillemot decided to make Ancel's project a key one for the company, establishing a studio in Montreuil to house over 100 developers, targeting 5th generation consoles.

 1995: Rayman Released

-In 1996, Ubi Soft listed its initial public offering and raised over US$80 million to expand the company.
-Worldwide studios were established in Annecy and Shanghai in the same year.
+In 1996, Ubi Soft listed its initial public offering and raised over US$80 million to expand the company, establishing studios in Annecy and Shanghai.

 In 1997, Ubi Soft established a worldwide studio in Montreal.